liunan-tsinghua/liunan-tsinghua.github.io/content/contact/index.md

 sections:
   - block: contact
     content:
-      title: Contact
+      title: Welcome to contact with us!
       text: |-
-        Welcome to contact with us!
+        We are delighted that you are interested in our work.

+        If you have any questions about our research, or if you wish to collaborate or learn more about our projects, please do not hesitate to contact us.
+We are always open to discussing our studies and potential opportunities for involvement.

+        Thank you for your interest, and we look forward to connecting with you!
       email: nanliu@hku.hk
       phone: +(352) 3917 3603
       address: